5 Foods That Attract Mosquitos To You

 What Do Mosquitos Hate?

 Given the list above, you may be wondering if there is anything you should eat outside at night.
-There are certain foods that mosquitos tend to dislike, and they include odorous things like onions, garlic, tomatoes and chili peppers.
+There are certain foods that mosquitos tend to dislike, and they include odorous things like onions, garlic, tomatoes, and chili peppers.
 Therefore, put down the guacamole and enjoy some hot salsa and you may be better off.
-However, if you really want to take the fight to mosquitos, then you need to seek the help of the professionals at Tuxedo Mosquito.
+However, if you really want to take the fight against mosquitos, then you need to seek the help of the professionals at Tuxedo Mosquito.
 We’ll come and take a look at your situation and put together a plan of attack that will help you minimize the invasion and resulting annoyance brought on by these relentless attackers.
-Contact us today to learn more.
+Contact us today to learn more about effective mosquito control in Atlanta.